RuiSiHu/AKINND/README.md

 Enter the bin directory of mysql through cmd, run:

     mysql -h localhost -u root -p"

-and enter the password used when installing mysql;
+And enter the password used when installing mysql;

 Step1#Create a database.